JettFlat/RemoteMusicController/README.md

 # RemoteMusicController
 Remotely control music or a video player or any program running on your PC and using media buttons from any device on your local network.
+If you are using a gamepad press view button + Right stick buttons for the next track.

 Windows only!
 <p align="center">